-Biounderstanding leads us to the inescapable conclusion that the only hope for the future lies in a radical cultural transformation, leading to a fifth ecological phase of human history – a phase that is truly sensitive to, in tune with and respectful of the processes of life that underpin our existence.
-We refer to a society with these characteristics as a biosensitive society .
+Biounderstanding leads us to the inescapable conclusion that the only hope for the future lies in a radical cultural transformation, leading to a new ecological phase of human history – a phase that is truly sensitive to, in tune with and respectful of the processes of life that underpin our existence.
+We refer to a society with these characteristics as a Biosensitive society .

 The achievement of these goals will require strong and enlightened government action.
 Unlike today, they will all be given high priority by governments and local authorities.